lucyy-mc/docs/docs/pronouns.md

 with the defaults (he/she/they).
 Default is `[]` (empty).
 Sets should be written out in the standard full-set (6) format ([see below](#setting-your-pronouns)).

+### `filter`
+Settings related to the filter.

+- `enabled` - whether the filter is enabled or not
+- `patterns` - a list of regex patterns that will be blocked.
+Very minimal by default.

 # Setting your pronouns
 Pronoun sets can be specified in a number of formats.